jiobu1/CSPT13_DataStructures_gp/notes/day3_notes.md

 - if there is no right child already there
 - add the new node to the right
 - otherwise call insert on the left node

+# Delete
+Node with 0 children
+- easily delete

+Node with 1 child
+- must find a value to replace deleted node while keeping the rules of the binary search tree